The Annual Filing Season Program (AFSP)

 Outside of California, just about anyone with a PTIN can prepare a federal tax return.
 There are no education requirements for tax preparers in most states.

 Paid preparers fill out more than half of the individual tax returns that are filed each year.
-That means that the accuracy of about 80 million tax returns depend on the education, skill, and ethical integrity of tax preparers.
+That means the accuracy of about 80 million tax returns depends on the education, skill, and ethical integrity of tax preparers.

 With the aim of improving the accuracy of the majority of tax returns filed in the United States, the IRS introduced the "Annual Filing Season Program" (AFSP) in 2014.
 The AFSP is a voluntary program designed to reward paid preparers with special benefits if they choose to upgrade their skills and expand their knowledge of federal tax matters.

 Those who choose to participate in the program can meet the requirements by obtaining specified hours of continuing education and meeting other prerequisites before the upcoming filing season.

 To qualify for AFSP benefits, non-credentialed tax preparers (those working in states that do not regulate tax preparers) must obtain 18 hours of continuing education.
 In addition to 10 hours of federal tax laws and 2 hours of ethics, non-credentialed tax preparers must complete a 6-hour Annual Federal Tax Refresher (AFTR) course.